espiox/pocket-betas/README.md

 | Ghosts’n Goblins          | [jtgng](https://github.com/jotego/jtbin/blob/master/pocket/zips/jotego.jtgng.zip)         | 2nd December 2022  |

-### These cores all have weird names in my Pocket menu!
+## These cores all have weird names in my Pocket menu!
-If you want your JT cores to have more accurate names, manufacturer info and images, there's two ways to fix that:
+If you want your JT cores to have more accurate names, manufacturer info and images, there's a few easy ways to fix that:
-* [Platform Overrides](https://github.com/dyreschlock/pocket-platform-images): Dyreschlock's repo has a bunch of great pre-made platform info files and images for current and future JT cores that you can drag and drop onto your SD card.
+* The Pocket updater apps by [mattpannella](https://github.com/mattpannella/pocket-updater-utility) and [RetroDriven](https://github.com/RetroDriven/Pocket_Updater) now include a setting to automatically correct JT platform names when installing.
-* [Pocket Sync](https://github.com/neil-morrison44/pocket-sync): In addition to installing and updating cores, Pocket Sync is the easiest way to edit platform information, download image packs, or make your own.
+* In addition to installing and updating cores, [Pocket Sync](https://github.com/neil-morrison44/pocket-sync) is the easiest way to manually edit platform info, download image packs, or make your own.
 It can help grab any necessary files needed to run the cores, too.

-If you've spotted a mistake or have a feature request, please raise an issue and I'll look into it.
+* Dyreschlock's [Platform Overrides repo](https://github.com/dyreschlock/pocket-platform-images) has a bunch of great pre-made platform info files and images for current and future JT cores that you can drag and drop onto your SD card.